wp-plugins/makenewsmail-widget/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Makenewsmail plugin is an extension of the Makenewsmail email marketing app.
-It adds a signup form for your Makenewsmail list.
+It adds a signup form for your Makenewsmail subscriberslists.
 == Description ==

 The plugin interacts with the Makenewsmail api by getting all your subscriberlists, and by saving all subscribers into the Makenewsmail system.